industrial-optimization-group/DESDEO/docs/explanation/group_dm_logic.md

 Note:
 - Without ``` to_vote ```, the DM, who happens to refresh access token or has to log in again, can't see the voting options if there are any.

+## Next version
+- Make socket id as user id -> To avoid 1 same user id being as more than 1 socket ids in the problem room
+- Add special listeners for analyst -> So analyst can have the control over the problem room